 In order to feed a global population of 10 billion by 2050, food production will need to increase dramatically.
 However, it is not sustainable to rely on conventional agriculture alone.
 This is why innovative methods of food production are needed to grow more food with less impact on the environment.

-“Right now vertical farming is used for a limited number of crops, but the technology is advancing quickly.
+“Right now vertical farming is used for a limited number of crops, but the technology is advancing quickly and costs are dropping.
 I don’t agree with the general belief that wheat, rice and other carbohydrates cannot be grown indoors.
-We will get there sooner than later,” he says.
+I think we will get there sooner rather than later,” he says.

-AVISOMO is a member of the NCE Heidner Biocluster, Norway’s national cluster for bioeconomy and sustainable food production,
+Avisomo is a member of the NCE Heidner Biocluster, Norway’s national cluster for bioeconomy and sustainable food production.

-Automated vertical farming system
+Flexible, scalable vertical farming system